Separated bike lanes coming to Lakewood

 Summer 2024 installation

 Work was completed on Denver West Parkway in late June, on Harlan Street the first week of July, and on the first portion of Garrison Street between Jewell and Mississippi avenues in mid-July.
-Work began on Garrison Street between Mississippi and Alameda avenues in early August.
-No re-striping will take place as a part of this installation.
+The second portion of Garrison Street between Mississippi and Alameda avenues was completed in early August.
+No re-striping took place as a part of this installation.

 Next steps